miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 a series of longer words ("absolute",
-"definitli", etc.) and a number corresponding flaring like famous "alt-control-cases."
+"definitli", etc.) and a number corresponding flaring like famous "alt-control-cases".
 But the main thing is the look.
-Direct, honest look straight into the eyes of the interlocutor, with a good broad smile and simultaneous utterance magic "fak yu" (this is the very sound which makes beer when opened).
+Direct, honest look straight into the eyes of the interlocutor, with a good broad smile and simultaneous utterance magic "f*ck you" (this is the very sound which makes beer when opened).
 When you even learn to pronounce it mentally so that the interlocutors hear your